thesofproject/sof-test/test-case/manual/jack_detection_playback_capture.md

 7. Watch amixer contents for update:
    - Jack information for headset should indicate **OFF**.
 8. Again check system sound settings for any updates to output options.
-9. Check dmesg for any unexpected errors.
+9. Check journalctl -k for any unexpected errors.
 10. Repeat as necessary.

 ## HDMI / DP